avaneev/prvhash/README.md

 While "magic numbers" can be used instead of these bit-trains (at least for PRNG), they do not posses the property of being simplest.

-It's important to point out that the presence of the `0xAAAA...` and `0x5555...` constants logically assure that the `Seed` and `lcg` variables quickly recover from the "zero-state".
+It is important to point out that the presence of the `0xAAAA...` and `0x5555...` constants logically assure that the `Seed` and `lcg` variables quickly recover from the "zero-state".
 Beside that, these constants logically prohibit synchronous control over `Seed` and `lcg` variables: different bits